Forehead Osteoma Removal London & UK

 Forehead osteomas can be of different sizes and can be visible or hidden under the skin.
 They can be present at birth or develop later in life, usually during early adulthood.
 The exact cause of osteomas is not well understood, but they are believed to be caused by a genetic mutation or a traumatic injury.

-The diagnosis of a forehead osteoma is usually made by a physical examination and imaging tests like X-rays or CT scans.
-Treatment options for forehead osteomas depend on the size, location, and symptoms of the tumour.
-Smaller osteomas that are not causing any symptoms may not require treatment and can be monitored for any changes.
+A forehead osteoma is usually diagnosed through physical examination and imaging tests like X-rays or CT scans.
+Treatment options depend on the size, location, and symptoms of the tumour.
+Smaller osteomas that do not cause symptoms may not require treatment and can be monitored for changes.

 In rare cases, a forehead lipoma can mimic a forehead osteoma.
 This is much easier to remove than a forehead osteoma, and the procedure can be performed under a local anaesthetic.